wesselb/stheno/README.md

 Stheno is an implementation of Gaussian process modelling in Python.
 See also [Stheno.jl](https://github.com/willtebbutt/Stheno.jl).

-_Note:_ Stheno requires Python 3.5+ and TensorFlow 2 if TensorFlow is used.
+*Note:* Stheno requires Python 3.6 or higher and TensorFlow 2 if TensorFlow is used.

 * [Nonlinear Regression in 20 Seconds](#nonlinear-regression-in-20-seconds)
 * [Installation](#installation)